 As you can see, there are many elements that can make your wine vulnerable to deterioration.
 All of these elements can be regulated with the help of a wine fridge, which paves the way to successful wine aging and storage.

 So what are the differences between cheaper and more expensive models?
-There are different features that various wine coolers feature, and some of those features drive up the cost of the model.
+There are different features that various wine coolers have, and some of those features drive up the cost of the model.

 The first thing to consider is bottle capacity.
 If you don’t have a very large collection and don’t anticipate growing it too much, you might not need a very large bottle capacity.
-Some more casual wine drinkers can make do with a smaller, seven bottle wine fridge.
+Some more casual wine drinkers can make do with a smaller, seven bottle wine fridge for example.